Fard Ibrahim

-Fard Ibrahim (born 7 January 2000) is a professional Ghanaian football player.
+Fard Ibrahim (born 7 January 2000) is a professional Ghanaian football player who plays for Dinamo Minsk.
 He plays in the left-back defender position.
 His preferred foot is the left.

 Professional career

 Fard Ibrahim started his professional career in the Ghanaian Premier League team Inter Allies.
 He played 29 matches for Inter Allies in the Ghana Premier League before he was sent out on loan.

 In September 2018, he loaned to the Danish Superliga club Vejle Boldklub.
 He played 10 matches in the Youth League, five in the Reserve League and in three for the first team.

 In January 2019, he joined the Ghana U20 for 2019 Africa U-20 Cup of Nations.